rackerlabs/rackspace-how-to/content/cloud-servers/about-cloud-server-images.md

     Standard backup tools such as `mysqldump` or the SQL Server Management Studio are more suitable for backing up databases.
 Be sure to always back up your database before you create an image of your
     Cloud Server.

--   **Cloud Server images cannot be transferred between accounts**, however you can share images between accounts **in the same region**.
-You can build a server from a shared image and take an image of this new server to create a new owned image.
+-   **Cloud Server images cannot be transferred between accounts**.
+    You can, however, share images between accounts **in the same region**.
+This allows you to build a server from the shared image, and then create a copy of the newly created server.

--   ISOs cannot be uploaded to Cloud Files and used to build a new Cloud Server.

--   Importing images to Rackspace must follow the steps (Preparing an image for import into the Rackspace OpenCloud)[https://support.rackspace.com/how-to/preparing-an-image-for-import-into-the-rackspace-opencloud/], and must follow the General Requirements to be successful.

 -   Image creation can take several hours if the disk is extremely large, so be sure to allot an appropriate amount of time to create an image of your server.